ibm-cloud-docs/cis/cis-cli-plugin.md

 ## Firewall (Deprecated)
 {: #firewall}

 Firewall rules are deprecated.
+CIS moved existing firewall rules to [WAF custom rules](/docs/cis?topic=cis-cis-cli#waf-custom-rules).
+If you haven't migrated to WAF custom rules yet, you might have some invalid configuration that prevents the migration from happening.
+In this case, contact your account team to get help with the migration to WAF custom rules.
+For more information, see [Migrating to WAF custom rules](/docs/cis?topic=cis-migrating-to-custom-rules&interface=ui).
-CIS moved existing firewall rules to [WAF custom rules](/docs/cis?topic=cis-cis-cli#waf-custom-rules). {: deprecated}
+{: deprecated}

 Manipulate firewalls by using the following `firewall` commands.